Renekton Build Guide by Drake6401

 Black Cleaver: Balanced item and completes your Phage building.
 The added armor break can be almost instantly maxed with your combo and helps all your AD allies kill the target.

-Formally the only solid rune pick for Renekton.
-His combo will also proc this near instantly which was the main focus but now Conqueror is running the same proc style.
+PTA may be coming back around as a result of the Conqueror nerfs.
+His combo will also proc this near-instantly which was the main focus but now Conqueror is running the same proc style.
 PTA is still really good at single target takedowns.
 This is your split pushing Keystone.
 You do however fall off the late game because your team fights are much weaker than what Conqueror will get you.

-My preferred run of this rune page section.
+My preferred rune of this page section.
 Renekton hates CC more than most.
 He always gets focused in team fights regardless of if he's ahead or not.
 This rune lets you gain some CC resistance without going Merc treads though they do stack with this.

 More attack speed is a good choice if you know the enemy team has very weak CC in team fights.
-Your ability to win extended trades is higher if using this.
+Your ability to win extended trades is higher if using this, as well as faster combos because there is a smaller wait time between auto attacks.
+Use both Adaptive Force shards with this to increase your overall damage.

 Always go with this.
 Renekton is very capable of fighting even if he's low of health.
 This makes him do more burst damage to catch your opponent by surprise.